dfeng/notes/neural-representations.md

 Recall that the idea behind image compression with FFT (great youtube video [here](https://www.youtube.com/watch?v=gGEBUdM0PVc)) is that you can represent an image as a sum of a sparse set of 2D-fourier bases (think 2D periodic waves).
 That is, most coefficients are negligible, and so you only need a sparse set of coefficients to reproduce the image.

+Suppose you pass in a large collection of bases

 ## References

 [@sitzmann2020implicit]